deepskilling/deepgraph/README.md

 ## 📝 Changelog

-See [doc/STATUS.md](doc/STATUS.md) for project evolution and milestones.
+See [CHANGELOG.md](CHANGELOG.md) for version history and project milestones.

 ## 💬 Community & Support